How to Identify and Manage an Example of Extinction Burst

 Identify Signs of Extinction Burst

 Studies indicate that sudden increases in responses occur in about 24 to 36% of cases, particularly when certain behaviors have been consistently encouraged.
 By recognizing these signs, caregivers can better prepare themselves to respond effectively and maintain a consistent approach.
-Plus, there are specific strategies they can use, like reinforcing alternative actions and keeping a calm demeanor, to help their little ones transition to more adaptive behaviors.
+Plus, there are they can use, like reinforcing alternative actions and keeping a calm demeanor, to help their little ones transition to more adaptive behaviors.

 Let’s explore this together!
 Remember, you’re not alone in this journey, and we’re here to help you every step of the way!